homeall/ultimate-pihole/README.md

 ## PiHole with cloudflared - DoH - caddy reverse proxy and dhcphelper

-The [docker-compose.yml](https://raw.githubusercontent.com/homeall/pihole-docker/main/docker-compose.yml) contains simple way to deploy to any enviroment.
+The [docker-compose.yml](https://raw.githubusercontent.com/homeall/pihole-docker/main/docker-compose.yml) contains simple way to deploy to any docker enviroment.

 You will have [PiHole](https://pi-hole.net) plus [cloudflared](https://github.com/homeall/cloudflared) docker with DoH enabled and only **security upstreams**.